-It is the responsibility of individual householders to take whatever preventative measures necessary to avoid damage to their property in the event of a flood, i.e. blocking air bricks, putting down sandbags, or placing protective boards across doors.
+It is the responsibility of individual householders to take whatever preventative measures necessary to avoid damage to their property in the event of a flood, i.e. installing appropriate drainage on their own property and keeping that drainage system clean and clear in the long-term, blocking air bricks, putting down sandbags, or placing protective boards across doors.
 Moving or keeping valuable belongings and documents upstairs or otherwise out of reach of rising levels of water.